Find out about the eligibility for Fellowship and how to apply. Darllen y dudalen hon yn Gymraeg.

 Who is eligible?

 We award Fellowship as a mark of distinction and recognition of contributions to psychiatry.
-You're eligible if you've been a Member for 10 continuous years or more and can demonstrate significant contributions to the core purposes of the College:
+You're eligible if you've been a Member (with MRCPsych) for 10 continuous years or more and can demonstrate significant contributions to the core purposes of the College:

 - setting standards and promoting excellence in mental health care